-As soon as you realize you will miss a class or lab, notify your professor or Graduate Student Instructor (GSI).
+As soon as you realize you will miss a class or lab, notify your professor or instructor.

-Check the syllabus on C-Tools to be sure you know what is expected.
+Check the syllabus to be sure you know what is expected.

 Contact a classmate and ask to make a copy of his/her notes for your review.

-If you're lagging behind, contact your professor or GSI.
+If you're lagging behind, contact your professor or instructor.
 Email or visit during office hours and explain what's happening, to the degree you feel comfortable doing so.